 Gurteen Knowledge Blog November 6, 2022, 15:07Carl Sagan was a fantastic scientist.
 This ominous prediction is taken from his 1995 book The Demon-Haunted World: Science as a Candle in the Dark.
 I have long felt that although we don’t all need to be scientists, we need to understand the philosophy of science and the scientific method … Continue reading Carl Sagan’s Foreboding on the Future of America in 1995 Science is more than a body of knowledge; it is a way of thinking

 Science is not only compatible with spirituality; it is a profound source of spirituality.
-Credit: Carl Sagan Posts where this quotation is embedded A Brief History of Knowledge 200,000 years of history Artificial Intelligence ** The ability of machines to perform tasks usually associated with human intelligence Carpe Diem – Seize the Day Seize the day everyone Cognitive Surplus … Continue reading Science Is a Profound Source of Spirituality Carl Sagan
+Credit: Carl Sagan Posts where this quotation is embedded A Brief History of Knowledge 200,000 years of human history Artificial Intelligence ** The ability of machines to perform tasks usually associated with human intelligence Building 20 at MIT Innovation Story: A humble wartime lab … Continue reading Science Is a Profound Source of Spirituality Carl Sagan

-Motivated reasoning is where we look for arguments in favor of conclusions we want to believe, regardless of the evidence.
+Tribal Thinking Discrediting People ** Close Pop-up all posts in this chapter Motivated reasoning is where we look for arguments in favor of conclusions we want to believe, regardless of the evidence.
 This is a primary stumbling block in forming sound beliefs and making good decisions.
-However, if we are science-curious, we are more likely to explore data contradicting our worldview and are less prone to this … Continue reading Science Curiosity A desire to seek out and consume scientific information just for the pleasure
+However, if we are science-curious, we are more likely … Continue reading Science Curiosity A desire to seek out and consume scientific information for pleasure